 Washington State Smarter Balanced Assessment Consortium

-Smarter Balanced has three components that all public schools in Washington can access: A Digital Library with instructional and professional learning resources, interim assessments for use throughout the year, and an end-of-year summative assessment.
+Smarter Balanced has three components that all public schools in Washington can access: A Tools for Teachers site with instructional and professional learning resources, interim assessments for use throughout the year, and an end-of-year summative assessment.

-1. The Digital Library contains classroom activities, lessons, and professional development resources to help enhance instruction and support learning by helping educators implement the formative assessment process in their classrooms.
-The Digital Library also contains Connections Playlists that provide instructional next steps based on interim assessment results.
+1. Tools for Teachers contains classroom activities, lessons, and professional development resources to help enhance instruction and support learning by helping educators implement the formative assessment process in their classrooms.
+Tools for Teachers also contains Connections Playlists that provide instructional next steps based on interim assessment results.

-Educators can self-register for the Digital Library through the Digital Library landing page.
+Once the Tools for Teachers site is active, access will be available through the WCAP Portal.
 If assistance is needed, contact your District Assessment Coordinator (DAC).
-DACs may email firstname.lastname@example.org for technical help with educator access.
+DACs may email Assessment Analysts for technical help with educator access.

 2. Interim assessments allow teachers to check student learning throughout the year, giving them information they can use to improve their instruction and help students meet the challenge of college- and career-ready standards.
 Interim assessments can serve a variety of educator needs.
 These computer-based tests provide meaningful feedback that teachers can use to help inform instruction and promote student success.
 The interim assessments are student and teacher facing; they are not for public use, display, or distribution.

 Support for using the grades 9 and 10 Interim Comprehensive Assessments (ICAs) is provided in the High School ICA Overview document.

 3. Summative assessments are one measure of students’ progress toward college and career readiness in English language arts/literacy and math.
 These assessments are given at the end of the school year and consist of two parts: a computer adaptive test and a performance task.